Create a Variation Request for a Head Contract

-A Variation Request (VR) provides you with the ability to create a package that contains one (1) or more Potential Variations (PCOs) to use as a formal request to the project's owner.
-When creating a VR, it is a common practice to group PCOs that share the same scope of work into a single VR.
+A Variation Request (VR) provides you with the ability to create a package that contains one (1) or more Potential Variations (PVs) to use as a formal request to the project's owner.
+When creating a VR, it is a common practice to group PVs that share the same scope of work into a single VR.
 This helps to organise your variations into logical groups, which can streamline the review and approval process for the project owner.

 Things to Consider

 - 'Admin' level permissions on the project's Head Contracts tool.

 - The project's head contract must be in the 'Approved' state.

 - Navigate to the project's Head Contracts tool.

 - Locate the head contract to work with.
 Then click its Number link.